Rob Zombie: 2022–present: Reunions with original band members and The Great Satan

-In May 2023, Zombie announced that he has begun working on his eighth solo album, which he hoped to have released by the summer of 2024.

-In the fall of 2023, Zombie co-headlined the Freaks on Parade tour with Alice Cooper, with Filter and Ministry acting as the opening acts.
-The tour spanned one month, lasting from August 24, 2023 until September 24, 2023, visiting 19 venues across the United States and Canada.
+Following John 5's departure from Zombie's band in 2022 after a 17-year tenure to join Mötley Crüe, it was confirmed in January 2023 that original guitarist Mike Riggs had rejoined the band.
+In May 2023, Zombie announced work had begun on his eighth solo album, which he hoped to release by the summer of 2024.
+In 2023, Zombie co-headlined the Freaks on Parade tour with Alice Cooper, with Filter and Ministry acting as the opening acts.
+The tour spanned from August 24 until September 24, visiting 19 venues across the United States and Canada.
+In 2024, original bassist Rob "Blasko" Nicholson reunited with the band, replacing long-time bassist Piggy D.